Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Tide of Retribution.md

 When the characters meet with Captain Three Earrings in her quarters, read:

 [Three Earrings](https://www.dndbeyond.com/monsters/three-earrings) is a pirate.
-More accurately, she is a member of [[the Revelry]], a highly organized coalition of buccaneers headquartered on the dread isle of [[Darktow]], many leagues west (see [chapter 3](https://www.dndbeyond.com/sources/egtw/wildemount-gazetteer-menagerie-coast#Darktow "chapter 3")).
+More accurately, she is a member of [[The Revelry]], a highly organized coalition of buccaneers headquartered on the dread isle of [[Darktow]], many leagues west (see [chapter 3](https://www.dndbeyond.com/sources/egtw/wildemount-gazetteer-menagerie-coast#Darktow "chapter 3")).
 The [[tabaxi]] is interested in the adventurers she has brought on board, wanting to appraise their skill and enrich herself in the process.
 Ultimately, she intends to use them as tools in her hunt for sahuagin treasure and invites them to join her crew.
 First, however, she needs a plan.

 The captain of _Wavechaser_ is a cunning [[tabaxi]] [bandit captain](https://www.dndbeyond.com/monsters/bandit-captain) with a climbing speed of 20 feet, the Feline Agility trait (see below), and [darkvision](https://www.dndbeyond.com/compendium/rules/basic-rules/monsters#Darkvision) out to a range of 60 feet.
 She can read, write, and speak Common and Sahuagin.
 As an action, she can make a melee weapon attack with her claws (+4 to hit), dealing 1d4 slashing damage on a hit.